Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Introduction

-However, \Baojiu{any feature imprinted in the primordial density or curvature field by inflation is subject to the impact of cosmic evolution that leads to today.
-In particular, even} if the primordial features once existed in the very early Universe, they would have been significantly weakened or even wiped out on small scales in the late-time Universe due to nonlinear structure formation \citep[][]{Beutler:2019ojk, Ballardini:2019tuc}.
-Meanwhile, the available information on large scales\Baojiu{, where the evolution can be described by linear theory,} is limited due to the cosmic variance. \Baojiu{This can affect the confidence level at which to measure or constrain these features.} A potential method to address this issue is to undo the cosmological evolution in a process usually called reconstruction, which can partially recover the initial density field, \Baojiu{unlocking} the information \Baojiu{that once} existed on small scales.
-A well-known example \Baojiu{is the reconstruction of} baryonic acoustic oscillation (BAO) features, which sharpens these features in the \Baojiu{galaxy} correlation function \Baojiu{which} provides a standard ruler for \Baojiu{distance measurements} \citep[e.g.,][]{Eisenstein:2006nk, kazin2014, Schmittfull:2015mja, Zhu:2016sjc, Wang:2017jeq, shi2018, sarpa2019, Mao:2020vdp}.
-Similarly, reconstructing the primordial power spectrum from the observed galaxy catalogues \Baojiu{might} be beneficial \Baojiu{for probing} the primordial features \Baojiu{by using} future LSS surveys, \Baojiu{which is what we set out to check here}.
+A potential method \Yuhao{mentioned in \citet{Vasudevan:2019ewf, Ballardini:2019tuc} and implemented in \citet{Beutler:2019ojk}} to address the issue \Yuhao{of nonlinear damping and further improve the constraints on primordial features} is to undo the cosmological evolution in a process called reconstruction, which can partially \Baojiunew{retrieve} the initial density field and \Baojiu{therefore} the information that existed \Baojiu{there.} A well-known example is the reconstruction of baryonic acoustic oscillation (BAO) features, which sharpens these features in the galaxy correlation function which provides a standard ruler for {distance measurements} \citep[e.g.,][]{Eisenstein:2006nk, kazin2014, Schmittfull:2015mja, Zhu:2016sjc, Wang:2017jeq, shi2018, sarpa2019, Mao:2020vdp}. \Yuhao{\Baojiu{While} reconstructing the primordial power spectrum from observed \Baojiu{galaxies} has been shown to be beneficial {for probing} the primordial features \Baojiu{from} LSS data \citep{Beutler:2019ojk}, \Baojiu{this study made use of one particular (the standard) reconstruction method, and it will be interesting to also assess how other reconstruction methods work in this regard.}}